Privacy & data protection

 We will use patient information in the following ways:

-• To verify your identity.
+- To verify your identity

-• To help decide what care to provide.
+- To help decide what care to provide

-• To undertake research to help improve the medical support we give at scene and during transition to hospital.
+- To undertake research to help improve the medical support we give at scene and during transition to hospital.

-1. What the lawful basis for processing your data
+- What the lawful basis for processing your data

 Data protection law requires us to rely on one or more lawful grounds to process your personal information.

-(a)Your consent.
+- Your consent.
+This is where we have asked you to provide permission to process your data for a particular purpose.
 You are able to remove your consent at any time.

 We like to keep all our supporters up to date with information about our service.
 From time to time, we also like to send you marketing literature and suggestions of ways in which you may like to support us.
-You will have the opportunity to choose how we keep in touch (post, email, telephone and/or text) and you can change your preferences or opt out of receiving information from LNAA at any time by emailing info@ambucopter.org.uk or by telephone 01522 548469.
-We aim to make your preferences as easy to manage as possible.
+You will have the opportunity to choose how we keep in touch (post, email, telephone and/or text) and you can change your preferences or opt out of receiving information from LNAA at any time by

 As a charity that cares for its patients, we also care for those who support us and will always respect your wishes should you tell us that you no longer wish to hear from us.

-1. Who has access to your information?
+- Who has access to your information?

-• Other healthcare and emergency services (NHS, police or fire services).
+- Other healthcare and emergency services (NHS, police or fire services)

-• Legal and regulatory authorities to comply with any legal obligations.
+- Legal and regulatory authorities to comply with any legal obligations

-LNAACT has never, and will never, sell or share your personal information with other organisations to enable them to contact you for marketing purposes.
+LNAA has never, and will never, sell or share your personal information with other organisations to enable them to contact you for marketing purposes.

-1. Security of personal information
+- Security of personal information

-LNAACT is fully aware of the importance of data security.
+LNAA is fully aware of the importance of data security.
 All staff undergo data protection training to ensure the protection of your information.
 We have implemented appropriate physical, technical and organisational measures to protect the personal information we have under our control, both online and offline, from improper access, use, alteration, destruction and loss.

-LNAACT will always ensure that your data is not kept longer than necessary.
+LNAA will always ensure that your data is not kept longer than necessary.
 We only keep personal information for as long as it is reasonable and necessary, which may be to fulfil statutory obligations set by legislation or professional bodies.

 If you use your debit or credit card to donate to us online, over the phone, in person, or to make a purchase for merchandise, Christmas cards or a lottery membership, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
-LNAACT does not store your debit or credit card details following the completion of your transaction.
+LNAA does not store your debit or credit card details following the completion of your transaction.

 Our website may contain links to other websites.
 Whilst we endeavour to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or privacy practices adopted by these sites.
 This Privacy Statement does not cover the practices of those websites or advertisers.

-1. Governance
+- Governance

 Further information on the duties of a SIRO and a Caldicott Guardian can be found by clicking Organisation Data Service – NHS Digital

-1. Your rights
+- Your rights

-The right to access your personal information
+- The right to restrict processing of your information (subject to limitations)

-– In writing: Lincs & Notts Air Ambulance HQ, HEMS Way, Sleaford Road, (off A15), Lincoln, LN4 2GW.
+- In writing: Lincs & Notts Air Ambulance HQ, HEMS Way, Bracebridge Heath, Lincoln, LN4 2GW

 - By telephone: 01522 548469